VirtusLab/git-machete-intellij-plugin/CONTRIBUTING.md

 - resize the tool window to ~4/5 of IDE window height (to show all toolbar actions and avoid the context-menu exceeding the window area)
 - increase the font size to 16
 - resize the rebase dialog (to fit inside the window area)
-- sometimes an IDE internal error occurs - clear it
+- sometimes an IDE internal error occurs &mdash; clear it

-The suite covers only scenarios - recordings for [features](docs/features.md) must be updated manually.
+The suite covers only scenarios &mdash; recordings for [features](docs/features.md) must be updated manually.
-Gifs can optimized with https://www.xconvert.com/ - over 50% size reduction.
+Gifs can optimized with https://www.xconvert.com/ &mdash; over 50% size reduction.